-We have audited the accompanying financial statements of the business-type activities of the Albuquerque Bernalillo County Water Utility Authority (the "Water Authority"), as of and for the years ended June 30, 2021 and 2020, and the related notes to the financial statements, which collectively comprise the Water Authority's basic financial statements as listed in the table of contents.
-We also have audited the budgetary comparison presented as supplementary information, as defined by the Government Accounting Standards Board, for the year ended June 30, 2021, as listed in the table of contents.
+We have audited the accompanying financial statements of the Albuquerque Bernalillo County Water Utility Authority (the "Water Authority"), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Water Authority's basic financial statements as listed in the table of contents.
+We also have audited the budgetary comparison presented as supplementary information, as defined by the Government Accounting Standards Board, for the year ended June 30, 2022, as listed in the table of contents.